-Obviously, after six years, there will be some new faces.
+Obviously, after seven years, there will be some new faces.
 At Expo XXV in 2015, we found it very gratifying to have some young, first-time exhibitors along with the seasoned veterans.
 And the quality of their restorations was phenomenal!
 Those of you reading this, who were there, know exactly what we’re talking about.
 It is our hope that a whole new generation of John Deere Tractor and Equipment enthusiasts will carry on in the years to come.
 As seniors retire from the activity, there needs to be someone with that same level of long-term dedication to take their place.

 The Two-Cylinder Club recognizes the great effort and financial sacrifice made in creating or acquiring a fine piece of vintage John Deere machinery.